 However, this impression is more than words we use, it is how present we are and how we present (or how we show up) that supports and defines the impression we make.

-For example, if you are speaking and moving back and forth, looking down, speaking in a monotone, fidgeting, with arms crossed, imagine the impression you make to an audience regardless of how well you know the material.
+For example, if you are speaking and moving back and forth, looking down, speaking in a monotone, or fidgeting, with arms crossed, imagine the impression you make to an audience regardless of how well you know the material.

 Leadership presence training develops and teaches an individual to hone the skills to communicate effectively such that what you say and how you say speaks to and reflects your personal brand and the high value you bring as a person along with your knowledge and contributions.

-The ability to hone and strengthen your interpersonal skills can help navigate work place politics and challenges critical to leadership success.
+The ability to hone and strengthen your interpersonal skills can help navigate workplace politics and challenges critical to leadership success.

 Benefits of Executive Presence Training